Vendor Liability Insurance: Cost & Quotes From $5

 How Much Is Vendor Insurance?

-As vending is a low-risk industry, insuring your small business is usually quite affordable!
-So, how much is vendor insurance?
+As vending is a low-risk industry, insuring your small business is usually quite affordable.
+So, how much does business insurance for vendors cost?
 It costs $33 per month for a $1 million general liability coverage.
 This totals to $396 per year.
-We will give more information about this in the later parts of our discussion.

 Do I Need Vendor Insurance?

-Vendors face a lot of risks.
-That’s why mobile food vending insurance is important because it provides protection.
+Yes.
+Vendors face a lot of risks.and yes you need That’s why mobile food vending insurance is important because it provides protection.
 Some of the risks it aims to guard against are:

 • Customer personal injury claims